fingon/go-tfhfs/perf.md

 **NOTE**: Some results omitted currently as there are bugs that cause crashes which give too big numbers.
 This is just result of one random run.

+All results (including in-memory backend) include deduplication using SHA256, and AES256-GCM encryption/decryption.

 # In-memory dict
 ## Write 5078 megabytes
 Command: dd "if=/tmp/perf/size/install-highsierra-app.tgz" of=/tmp/x/foo.dat bs=1048576